You may be able to find the answer to your question in our downloadable Legacy leaflet, ‘Thy Will Be Done’.

 Q: Can I speak to someone at Aid to the Church in Need about legacies?

 A: Our Legacy Officer will be pleased to answer, in confidence, your questions about leaving a gift in your Will.
-Please contact us if you would like to speak to the Legacy Officer.
+Please contact Tony Smith, our legacy officer via email or telephone.

 Q: What does Aid to the Church in Need do with legacy bequests?